South Africa is amazing and diverse

 Ouch, that hurt didn’t it!
 Yes I know you were not around ‘way back then’….
 However your attitudes and ways of looking at things are determined by how you grew up be it rich, poor or middle class.

 If a minority colonizes and oppressed a majority then you are going to have massive issues in your countries future.
 However this doesn’t explain why South Africa is so different.
 We have a country full of people from poor backgrounds who want to do what ever they can to survive and feed their families.
 They are willing to think outside the box, offering a service that most people in other countries would never think of let alone have the audacity to perform.

 - Domestic Worker, South Africa

-The other day I paid for my parking and drove to the machine where you would enter you slip of card so that the boom gate would open and let you out.
-A simple task you would think, however this time there was a security guard taking the card from the drivers and slotting it into the machine.
+The other day I paid for my parking.
+Drove to the machine where you would enter your slip of card so that the boom gate would open.
+A simple task you would think.
+However this time there was a security guard taking the card from the drivers and slotting it into the machine.
 Wow I really felt like I had no hands or brain.
-This was though an interesting situation, clearly he was trying to get tips for assisting people or just got board standing looking at people’s cars all day and would rather watch the people on the way out.
+This was though an interesting situation.
+Clearly he was trying to get tips for assisting people or just got board standing looking at people’s cars all day and would rather watch the people on the way out.

 My reason is simple; “White” folks in South Africa have come from an advantaged back ground to begin with and really have very little to no reason to have to beg for money.